casper-network/docs-archive/economics/runtime.rst

 Gas allocation
 --------------

 Any finite resource on a publicly accessible computer network must be rate-limited, as, otherwise, overuse of this resource is an attack vector.
 This is a minimal requirement for platform security.
 However, rate-limiting, implemented on our platform as a simple block gas limit with several lanes, leaves the platform with the problem of fairly and efficiently allocating the gas.
-We are continuing research on the optimal structure for spot and futures gas markets and interested readers should consult the relevant CEPs.
+We are continuing research on the optimal structure for spot and futures gas markets and interested readers should consult the relevant `CEPs <https://github.com/CasperLabs/ceps>`_.
 In the meantime, this section outlines some basic features of the platform that would underpin any allocation scheme.

 Consensus before execution & basics of payment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^